Hack Your Enemy

 Anime and Manga

-- Magnus Robot Fighter pulled this stunt at least once, by knocking the robot offline, opening up the back panel, disabling its wireless and setting it to local speech control.
+- Magnus Robot Fighter: Magnus pulled this stunt at least once, by knocking the robot offline, opening up the back panel, disabling its wireless and setting it to local speech control.

 - Rai (Valiant Comics) has this as a superpower.
 With the cry of "MINDLOCK!" he can take control of any one machine within the range of his voice.

-- In Terminator 2 and Terminator 3, the future John Connor reprogrammed a captured T-800 and sent it back in time to protect his younger self from a more advanced Skynet-programmed terminator.
+- Terminator 2: Judgment Day: The future John Connor reprogrammed a captured T-800 and sent it back in time to protect his younger self from a more advanced Skynet-programmed terminator.

 - Little hacker girl Nikko deters ED-209's demands for compliance in RoboCop 3 by hacking it to be "as loyal as a puppy".

 - In episode Deliverance of Stargate Universe they hacked enemy unmanned fighters to fight other fighters